micheleorsi/app-stats-crawler/README.md

 app-stats-crawler
 =================

-A crawler to fetch stats from iTunes Connect and Google Play and store raw data somewhere in the cloud.
+A crawler to fetch stats for you **iOs** and **Android** apps.
+It connects to **iTunes Connect** and **Google Play** fetch data and store in the raw format somewhere in the cloud.

 I know: there are already a lot of products and API in the market, BUT
 * you have to pay for them a lot of money for services you will never use
 * it is not possible to access raw-data, so that no mapreduce jobs can be applied

-I want to create a simple project, ready to deploy into [Google App Engine](http://cloud.google.com/products/app-engine), that stores files into [Google Cloud Storage](http://cloud.google.com/products/cloud-storage).
+I want to create a simple project, ready to deploy into **[Google App Engine]**(http://cloud.google.com/products/app-engine), that stores files into **[Google Cloud Storage]**(http://cloud.google.com/products/cloud-storage).

 **app-stats-crawler** is an **OPEN Open Source Project**, see the <a href="#contributing">Contributing</a> section to find out what this means.

 Requirements
 ------------

 * [mvn](http://maven.apache.org) in order to build and deploy the project
 * Google account in order to create a Google App Engine project

 Configuration
 -------------

 * create a Google App Engine [project](https://cloud.google.com/console?getstarted=https://cloud.google.com/products/app-engine)
 * create a file similar to [account.properties.sample](https://github.com/micheleorsi/app-stats-crawler/blob/master/src/main/resources/account.properties.sample) and subtitute your values

 Deployment
 ----------